An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Theoretical background

 \subsection{Simulation models}

 Most of the DRL solutions proposed in the literature are not directly trained on a real building, but they make use of different simulation tools.
-In the HVAC context, EnergyPlus\footnote{\url{https://energyplus.net/}} and Modelica\footnote{\url{https://modelica.org/}} are the two frameworks more widely used.
+In the HVAC context, \href{EnergyPlus}{https://energyplus.net/} and \href{Modelica}{https://modelica.org/} are the most widely used frameworks.
 The use of this type of simulators is motivated by the fact that training a DRL agent in a real scenario would be too inefficient, as there is a need to establish a complete mapping between states, actions, and rewards, also considering extreme cases \cite{brandi2020}.
 In fact, it has been observed that it takes 20-50 days of training to converge on an acceptable control policy \cite{fazenda2014, costanzo2016, vazquez2019b}, thus making impractical to directly train DRL agents while they are deployed.

-Typically, simulators are combined with deep learning (e.g., TensorFlow, Keras, PyTorch) or DRL libraries (e.g., Stable Baselines, RLlib, TensorFlow Agents) to pre-train and test algorithms in simulated environments prior to this deployment \cite{valladares2019,vazquez2019b}.